khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 246. If the praises heaped on you by your friends make you vain, think of the criticism that your enemies direct at you.
 Then your pride will melt away.
-And if you have no enemies than you have no good in you at all, for there is nothing lower on the scale of values than the man who has no enemies.
+And if you have no enemies, then you have no good in you at all, for there is nothing lower on the scale of values than the man who has no enemies.
 That position is reserved for people who have not received from Allāh a single favour worth envying (Allāh preserve us from being in this position!)
 If you think that